stefek99/wings-integration/tutorial-zeppelin/readme.md

 }
 ```

-We are deriving our code from [`BasicCrowdsale.sol`](https://github.com/WingsDao/wings-integration/blob/master/contracts/BasicCrowdsale.sol) that in turns derives from [`ICrowdsaleProcessor.sol`](https://github.com/WingsDao/wings-integration/blob/master/contracts/interfaces/ICrowdsaleProcessor.sol) - we need to implement all the required methods.
+We are deriving our code from [`BasicCrowdsale.sol`](https://github.com/WingsDao/wings-integration/blob/master/contracts/BasicCrowdsale.sol) that in turns derives from [`ICrowdsaleProcessor.sol`](https://github.com/WingsDao/wings-integration/blob/master/contracts/interfaces/ICrowdsaleProcessor.sol) - we are implementing all the required methods.

 ### Deployment